The Department for Transport (DfT) has set a deadline of July 2019 for all government funded EV charge points to use ‘smart’ technology.

 One major benefit of this initiative will be the ability for EVs to automatically charge when demand for electricity is low.
 Smart charging will also lessen the unsustainable peaks of electricity demand, helping the lower the cost of EVs to the National Grid and boosting off-peak charging

 Since 2014, the government has offered grants to consumers who wish to install domestic charging points at their home.
 Since its introduction, more than 60,000 people have taken them up on the offer.
 The new smart policy being introduced will simply see more technologically advanced charging points installed by summertime.

-The Government has shown their EV backing by announcing that they will maintain grants to install charge points at home and in the workplace at their current rate of up to £500, making charging more accessible for consumers and helping to make sure plug-in hybrids and battery electric vehicles can be used to their full potential.
+The Government have shown their EV backing by announcing that they have maintained grants to install charge points at home and in the workplace at their current rate of up to £500, making charging more accessible for consumers and helping to make sure plug-in hybrids and battery electric vehicles can be used to their full potential.

 Roads minister Jesse Norman said:

 “The Government wants the UK to be the best place in the world to build and own an electric vehicle, and through leadership and innovation it is paving the way to a zero emission future.